 12. Learn more about hip injections

 Hip injections may be performed to both diagnose and treat hip pain.
-They involve injecting a local anesthetic combined with a steroid directly into the outer regions of the spinal cord.
+They involve injecting a local anesthetic combined with a steroid or corticosteroid directly into the outer regions of the spinal cord.
 This is where nerves lead to the hip, or in the hip joint itself.
 This procedure can:

 - Help diagnose what specific nerve is leading to your pain

 Hip injections provide a minimally-invasive and safe treatment option for more moderate to severe cases of hip pain.

 13. Talk to your doctor about radiofrequency ablation